ABOUT THIS PROJECT

-Luckett & Farley has teamed with Ford Motor Company to provide Architectural and engineering services for a wide range of both simple and complex additions, renovations and new construction totaling hundreds of millions of dollars for nearly 30 years.
-We have been one of a few alliance A/E firms supporting Ford since 1998.
+Luckett & Farley has teamed with Ford Motor Company to provide architectural and engineering services for a wide range of additions, renovations, and new construction totaling hundreds of millions of dollars for nearly 30 years.
+We have been one of a few alliance architecture and engineering firms supporting Ford since 1998.

-Luckett & Farley has provided design services to support the $600 million near total renovation of Ford’s Louisville Assembly Plant on Fern Valley Road in Louisville, Kentucky.
-The scope of design services we provided for their C-520 program to support the production of the new model Escape include:
+Luckett & Farley has provided design services to support the $600 million near total renovation of Ford’s Louisville Assembly Plant.
+The scope of design services we provided for their C-520 program to support the production of the new Escape model included:

-- Preparation of the demolition bid package for the demolition bid package of interior body shop tooling and infrastructure for over $1 Million square feet of plant area.
+- Preparation of the demolition bid package for the interior body shop tooling and infrastructure for over 1 million SF of plant area.

-- Several building additions and canopies of over 50,000 square feet to support the new process and material handling needs.
-These include extensive site work to relocate the plant’s main perimeter roadway, utilities and industrial rail sidetrack inside and outside the building.
+- Several building additions and canopies of over 50,000 SF to support the new process and material handling needs.
+These include extensive site work to relocate the plant’s main perimeter roadway, utilities, and industrial rail sidetrack inside and outside the building.

 - Installation of new plant restrooms and break rooms throughout the body shop and final assembly areas.

-- Restoration of over 3.5 million square feet of employee and convoy parking areas including asphalt removal, replacement and overlay, pervious paving systems to divert storm water from the cities storm infrastructure, a pedestrian overpass, fencing, turnstiles and lighting replacement.
+- Restoration of over 3.5 million SF of employee and convoy parking areas including asphalt removal, replacement and overlay, pervious paving systems to divert storm water from the city's storm infrastructure, a pedestrian overpass, fencing, turnstiles, and lighting replacement.

-- Painting and floor restoration of the Assembly building and paint shop of nearly 3.5 million square feet.
+- Painting and floor restoration of the assembly building and paint shop totaling nearly 3.5 million square feet.